Last Updated on: 6th October 2023, 11:37 am

 Pumpkin seeds are high in protein, so offer them in small amounts.
 That’s especially true for arid tortoise species, like sulcatas, as they’re more prone to metabolic disorders connected to excess protein.

 Offering a tortoise too many seeds can affect kidney function and shell development.
 Protein is essential for growth, but too much causes a tortoise to grow too fast.

 You might have heard of pumpkins as a natural dewormer, which can be traced to the pumpkin’s seeds, which are a good source of cucurbitacin.

 The pumpkin seeds must be chopped or ground up for the cucurbitacin to work.
 Cucurbitacin has anti-parasitic properties, but no official studies endorse this claim.

 Cucurbitacin is only somewhat effective for roundworms and tapeworms.
 If a tortoise has other intestinal parasites, pumpkin seeds won’t kill or remove them.

-Fruit-eating tortoises can have pumpkin because it’s a safe and nutritious food high in fiber, vitamins, and minerals.
+Fruit-eating tortoises can have pumpkin because it’s a safe and nutritious food with fiber, vitamins, and minerals.
 When feeding pumpkin to tortoises, do so in moderation because it’s high in natural sugars.

-To feed pumpkin to a tortoise, wash and cut the pumpkin into small chunks.
+To feed a tortoise pumpkin, wash and cut the pumpkin into small chunks.
 Offer it as an occasional treat, or mix it with leafy greens and vegetables if a tortoise is constipated or producing hard stools.

-The easiest way to determine if a tortoise likes pumpkin is by offering it to them and observing their reaction.
+The easiest way to determine if a tortoise likes pumpkin is to offer it to them and observe their reaction.
 If the tortoise seems to enjoy pumpkin, you can give it a small portion every 1-2 weeks.